A Travel Price Comparison for United States of America Denver vs. Columbia River Gorge for Vacations, Tours, and Honeymoons

 Which is Bigger, Denver or Columbia River Gorge?

-Denver is bigger, and its population is about 48.2 times larger than the population of Columbia River Gorge.
-When comparing the population of Denver vs. Columbia River Gorge, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Denver has a larger population, and is about 50 times larger than the population of Columbia River Gorge.
+When comparing the sizes of Denver and Columbia River Gorge, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.